Hope, trauma and resilience: a conversation about vulnerable children in America

 Imagine the trauma associated with being picked up from the streets and given a one-way train ticket to what must have seemed like the middle of nowhere.

-By the turn of the 20th Century, general concern about the neglect and maltreatment of children and the bleak outcomes of children growing up in orphanages prompted greater involvement of the government to ensure the safety and well-being of children.
+By the turn of the 20th century, general concern about the neglect and maltreatment of children and the bleak outcomes of children growing up in orphanages prompted greater involvement of the government to ensure the safety and well-being of children.

 In 1909, there was an unprecedented White House Conference on Children.